IntersectMBO/credential-manager/doc/read-the-docs-site/orchestrator-cli/authorize.rst

 signatures to submit it.
 You need to first know who will sign it (e.g. who is in the office today and able to sign), then wait for all signatures.
 If it turns out one of the signers is unavailable, you will need to build a new transaction without requiring it to be signed by that person.

-For demonstration purposes, we are going to sign with child 4 and child 5 (let's assume child 6 is on vacation).
+We will shortly use the ``tx-bundle`` tool, which was developed to overcome this problem.
+For the time being, we will create a transaction that must be signed by all possible signatories for ``tx-bundle`` to use as a template.
+By specifying all signatories in the template, we ensure that the fees and execution units will be set to a conservative upper-bound.

 Finally, we add the certificate to the transaction: